sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/index.md

 ### **Step 1**: Set up a release branch

 Create a release branch from the default branch in your local fork of the [deploy-sourcegraph-k8s](https://github.com/sourcegraph/deploy-sourcegraph-k8s) repository.

-Refer to the [reference repository's docs](../repositories.md) for instructions on creating a local fork.
+See the [docs on reference repository](../repositories.md) for detailed instructions on creating a local fork.

 ```bash
   $ git clone https://github.com/sourcegraph/deploy-sourcegraph-k8s.git